blockentropy/ml-client/README.md

 - `llm_environment.yml`: Conda environment needed for the LLMs.
 - `guardrails_environment.yml`: Conda environment needed to set up guardrails for those interested in trustworthy, safe, and controllable LLM conversations.
 Based on research by [NVIDIA NeMo-Guardrails](https://github.com/NVIDIA/NeMo-Guardrails).

+### Config

+- `config.ini.sample`: Configuration file that points to model directories, port, upload destination (for image generation).
+Rename to `config.ini`.

 ## Installation

 The endpoints were installed on Ubuntu 22 and 23 Linux-based machines.
+The port can be overridden from the `config.ini` file by using the cmd line `--port` option.

 ```bash
 conda env create -f llm_environment.yml